Fixed Aids in Caves

-The only fixed aids that the Council of Northern Caving Clubs currently supports are stainless steel resin anchors which have been installed by trained installers in accordance with the British Caving Association’s anchor scheme.
-This includes P-type anchors installed by the CNCC Technical Group and, more recently, IC anchors installed by the IC anchor team.
+The primary fixed aids that the Council of Northern Caving Clubs currently supports are stainless steel resin bonded anchors which have been installed by trained installers in accordance with the CNCC or BCA anchor scheme in place at the time of their installation.
+This includes P-type anchors installed by the CNCC Technical Group up to approximately 2015, and since 2015, IC anchors installed by CNCC-approved installers.

 Providing they are subject to the necessary pre-use inspection, these anchors provide a safe and tested means to belay ropes to descend potholes following the rigging principals of Single Rope Technique (SRT).
 On this website, you can find out more information about the history, safety and locations of resin anchors.